mrmthornton/algs4/README.md

 Coursera - Princeton "Algorithms" course work

-This repository contains homework for the above mentioned course.
+This repository contains homework for course.
-The purpose is to facilitate my own work from multiple locations, NOT to share homework solutions.
+The repository is to facilitate work from multiple locations, NOT to share homework solutions.

 Do the work yourself, for your self edification.